johnlarkin1/johnlarkin1.github.io/_posts/2025-10-01-teaching-a-computer-to-write.md

 ### Fish folly

+Hadn't ever heard of this one but it's my best friend's favorite quote.

 {% include quote.html
       text="Folly to love a fish.
 Or anyone who might leave us.
 But oh, what a gift." author="Ann V. Klotz"